The first nursery school for the deaf is established in the Old Mill House (designed by Sir Herbert Baker) with 18 children.

 Rev. George Thom asked the synod in a letter to pay attention to the education and care of the deaf.

-Mr P.A.
-Cook is appointed as the sixth principal.
+Dr. Johan Hamilton is appointed as the fourth principal.